 Applies To: SQL Server 2016

-This topic describes how to view and change the default locations of new data and log files in SQL Server 2016 by using SQL Server Management Studio.
+This topic describes how to view and change the default locations of new data and log files in SQL Server 2016 using SQL Server Management Studio.
 The default path is obtained from the registry.
 After you change the location all new databases created in the instance of SQL Server will use that location if a different location is not specified.

 In Database default locations, view the current default locations for new data files and new log files.
 To change a default location, enter a new default pathname in the Data or Log field, or click the browse button to find and select a pathname.

-You must stop and start the SQL Server service to complete the change.
+NOTE: After changing the default locations, you must stop and start the SQL Server service to complete the change.